 Merit Aid for International Students

 International students who apply for admission will be considered for Pitzer’s merit-based Trustee Scholarship.
 The Trustee Scholarship is a $5,000 annual scholarship that is renewed for up to four years as long as the student continues to meet satisfactory academic progress and is enrolled at least half-time.

 International Student Employment

 International students are not eligible to receive Federal Work Study funding.
-However, all non-federal work study job postings are available online through PITZERlink, which is administered by the Career Services Office.
+However, all non-federal work study job postings are available online through ClaremontConnect, which is administered by the Office of Career Services.
 Students can also find non-federal work study jobs when they arrive on campus.

 Student Loans for International Students